ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 >* How do our brains form working memory representations?
 >* How do we allocate limited working memory resources to achieve behavioral goals?
->* How does past experience interact with current working memory?
+>* How does working memory interact with long-term memories?